NFL teams rely on tape with virus altering pre-draft routine - KTVZ

 NFL teams are having to rely more heavily on game film of college prospects as they prepare for the draft at a time when the COVID-19 pandemic has halted business as usual across the globe.

-The social distancing spawned by the coronavirus emergency has halted pro timing days at college campuses.
-It’s also led the league to forbid teams hosting prospects at team headquarters or from visiting them for in-person interviews, face-to-face meetings that are usually such an integral part of the annual evaluations that can make or break a franchise’s fortunes.
+The social distancing spawned by the new coronavirus has halted pro timing days at college campuses.
+It’s also led the league to forbid teams from hosting prospects at team headquarters or visiting them for in-person interviews, meetings that are usually such an integral part of the annual evaluations that they can make or break a franchise’s fortunes.

 “We’ll just have to conclude the best we can from what we can see on the tape,” Denver Broncos general manager John Elway said in a conference call Tuesday.

-Broncos coach Vic Fangio said scouts and college personnel appraisers are fond of suggesting ninth-tenths of the evaluation of a player is based on what he did in college with just 10 percent of the grade coming off the NFL scouting combine, college pro days and/or personal interviews.
+Broncos coach Vic Fangio said scouts and college personnel appraisers are fond of suggesting that ninth-tenths of the evaluation of a player is based on what he did in college, with just 10% coming off the NFL scouting combine, college pro days and personal interviews.

 “This is the year it will really be tested,” Fangio said.
-“It will be 90 percent what you see on tape, and we’ll go from there.”
+“It will be 90% what you see on tape, and we’ll go from there.”

 Fangio is putting a positive spin on the situation.